l-hoang/gimme/README.md

 Gives you true or false that is then stored in program state.

 `GIMME A <x>`

 Gives you whatever you give it (as long as it's an int, string, or bool) by saving it to program state.
+Note you can also have an expression wrapped in parens (as long as Scala can read it).
+For example, (1 + 3).

 `GIMME OUTPUT`